 Guide

-Create a Manus Skill for Email and Calendar with Nylas CLI
+Create a Manus Skill: Email & Calendar Workflow

 What is Manus?

 Manus is an AI agent platform designed for end-to-end task execution, not just chat responses.
-Instead of only answering questions, Manus can plan multi-step work, use tools, run code in a sandboxed environment, and produce deliverables like reports, analyses, and automations.
+Manus can plan multi-step work, use tools, run code in a sandboxed Ubuntu environment, and produce deliverables like reports, analyses, and automations.
+According to the Manus documentation, the platform processes over 100,000 tasks per month across its user base.

-For this guide, the key idea is simple: Manus gives you the agent runtime, and Nylas CLI gives the agent email and calendar actions.
-When you combine that with a Skill, you get reusable behavior you can trigger on demand.
+Manus gives you the agent runtime, and the Nylas CLI gives the agent 72+ email, calendar, and contacts commands across 6 providers.
+When you combine that with a Skill, you get reusable behavior you can trigger on demand — install takes under 2 minutes and works with Gmail, Outlook, Exchange, Yahoo, iCloud, and IMAP through one authentication step.

 What are Manus Skills?

 Manus Skills are modular packages of instructions, scripts, and reference files that teach the Manus agent how to perform specialized tasks.
-They follow the open Agent Skills specification introduced by Anthropic.
 Each Skill is a folder containing a SKILL.md file (YAML frontmatter + Markdown instructions) and optional directories for scripts, references, and assets.
+Skills follow the open Agent Skills specification introduced by Anthropic, which means a single Skill definition can work across any agent platform that supports the standard.

 This means Manus only reads the full Skill when you activate it with the / slash command, and only pulls in scripts when it needs them.